zoranzhao/DeepThings/README.md

 ./deepthings -mode start
 ```

-## Porting Deepthings
+## Porting DeepThings
 One just needs to simply modify the corresponding abstraction layer files to port DeepThings.
 If you want to use a different CNN inference engine, modify:
 ```
 src/inference_engine_helper.c
 src/inference_engine_helper.h
 ```
-If you want to port to a different OS (Currently using UNIX pthread), modify:
+If you want to port DeepThings onto a different OS (Currently using UNIX pthread), modify:
 ```
 distriot/src/thread_util.c
 distriot/src/thread_util.h
 ```
-If you want to port to a different networking API (Currently using UNIX socket), modify:
+If you want to use DeepThings with different networking APIs (Currently using UNIX socket), modify:
 ```
 distriot/src/network_util.c
 distriot/src/network_util.h